 And this is precisely the point.
 Spinal Tap is, after all, a fake documentary film.
 For all its willful, pointed humor, in order to work it has to come off for all intents and purposes like sloppy, circumstantial hackwork where jokes don’t so much cut with conscious intent as simply spool off the screen against the filmmaker’s will.
 It has to make us laugh with the straightest of faces, never letting in any light and always hurting to make it seem like the jokes are the result of incompetence and hesitance rather than intellect and wit.
 It must stumble upon everything, and accidentally stumbling into success is something Rob Reiner and friends prove most adept at.
 Characters speak as if they’re coming up with the lines on-the-spot.
 In fact they were, with the heavy, thick-on-the-ground improvisational stew of the film evoking incompetence right down to several flubs and hovered-on images of characters not saying anything because they’re so busy thinking about what to say.
 The film’s sharpest humor comes from the slow pauses and doopy “I’m thinking” faces, and our realization that the main characters have just thought something idiotic, but to them they’ve discovered the inner secret of the machinations of the galaxy.

 This improvisational, workmanlike demeanor allows the film to breathe with awkward conversation and to reveal its own production, rather than to force canned lines down our throat like a parade.
-The film is so committed to the language of spur-of-the-moment documentary filmmaking in fact, it apes the visual cues and proudly non-nuanced camera movements we often see in the genre, crash zooms and half-missed key moments and all.
+The film is so committed to the language of spur-of-the-moment documentary filmmaking, in fact, that it apes the visual cues and proudly non-nuanced camera movements we often see in the genre, crash zooms and half-missed key moments and all.
 It has an extremely sloppy, chilled-out, “hanging with the guys” feel, but that’s exactly the point – it’s a fake documentary film about a bunch of guys screwing around.
 The non-rushed, anti-dramatic screenplay captures the low-key zaniness and off-key mundanity of their lives like nothing else.